XView

 You can save the renderings to high resolution images inside your working folder by selecting the "Save images" menu.
 The images have a better resolution than the preview images in the render window.

-A GDS file, or also called GDS database, determines the mask layout.
+A GDSII file, also called GDSII (or simply GDS) database, determines the mask layout.
 It consists of cells each with one or more mask layers that in turn each consist of polygons that determine where the mask is dark or clear.

 With layout software like KLayout a you can create a GDS file with a mask layout yourself.